 A previous course in statistics or measurement is recommended.
 An in-depth examination of measurement and associated techniques, norms, classical test theory, reliability, validity, item response theory, issues, and applications.

 Least squares estimation theory.
 Traditional simple and multiple regression models and polynomial regression models, including use of categorical predictors.
 Logistic regression for dichotomous outcome variables is also covered.
-Lab meetings devoted to applications of SPSS regression program.
+Class time includes lab time devoted to applications with IBM SPSS.
 Prerequisite: HUDM 4120 or HUDM 4122.
-Students may also contact Amina Abdelaziz (firstname.lastname@example.org) to request a prerequisite override.
-Class time includes time for lab.
+Students who have taken statistics at the graduate level may contact Amina Abdelaziz (firstname.lastname@example.org) to request a prerequisite override.

 Prerequisite: HUDM 5122 or HUDM 5126.
 This course provides an overview of experimental design and analysis from the perspective of the general linear modeling framework.
 Topics include the incremental F test for model comparisons, dummy and effect coding, single and multiple factor ANOVA and ANCOVA, analysis of categorical outcome data via generalized linear models, and repeated measures.
 The course includes lab time devoted to computer applications.

 Prerequisites: HUDM 4122 and HUDM 5122 or equivalent.
 Familiarity with R recommended.
 Methods of analyzing proximity data (similarities, correlations, etc.), including multidimensional scaling, which represents similarities among items by plotting the items into a geometric space, and cluster analysis for grouping items.
 Graph and network models will also be discussed.

 Introduction to the theory and application of linear regression using calculus and matrix algebra.
 Focus on multiple regression models including dummy variables and polynomial models, regression diagnostics, and advanced methods such as weighted least squares, multilevel models, and an introduction to the generalized linear model.